 officer see section 5 of the Quarantine Act.
+Note: The definition is:

 'Officer means a quarantine officer or other officer appointed under this Act.'.

 Quarantine Act means the Quarantine Act 1908.

 retorted means in an unopened hermetically-sealed container that has been heated for a time, and to a temperature, sufficient to make the contents commercially sterile.